 And so I spent a cold, dark day in the middle of a New York winter alone, burning paper in a narrow grate.

 Joseph Bottum.
 "Burning Fr.
 Neuhaus's Diary."
 The Weekly Standard (May 18, 2015).

-Joseph Bottum is an American author, best known for his writings about literature, American religion, and neoconservative politics.
-He is a former editor of First Things and a former literary editor for The Weekly Standard.
+Joseph Bottum is one of the nation's most widely published and influential essayists, with work in journals from the Atlantic to the Washington Post.
+He is a contributing editor for The Weekly Standard, holds a Ph.D. in medieval philosophy.
 He lives in the Black Hills of South Dakota, in the town of Hot Springs and is the author of The Second Spring: Words into Music, Music into Words, The Catholic Awakening: How Catholicism Replaced Protestant Christianity as America's National Church, and An Anxious Age: The Post-Protestant Ethic and the Spirit of America.Copyright © 2015 The Weekly Standard

 back to top